hande-qmc/hande/documentation/users_guide/manual.rst

     standard compilation flags, we expect the HANDE version to be competitive or more performant, based upon some simple tests.
-The key difference is on modern processors containing the popcnt instruction: the popcnt intrinsic can then make use of this instruction and will be faster than the implmentation in HANDE.
+The key difference is on modern processors containing the popcnt instruction: the popcnt intrinsic can then make use of this instruction and will be much faster than the implmentation in HANDE.
+The existence of the popcnt instruction can be found, on Unix and Linux platforms, by inspecting the flags field in ``/proc/cpuinfo``: if it contains ``popcnt``, then the processor contains the popcnt instruction.

-    Using the popcnt instruction often involves a compiler-specific flag to tell the compiler to use that instruction set.
+    Using the popcnt instruction often involves a compiler-specific flag to tell the compiler to use that instruction set; often compilers include the popcnt instruction with the flag that specifies the use of the SSE4.2 instruction set.
 The use of the popcnt instruction can be tested using objdump.
 For example:

     .. code-block:: bash